bigyihsuan/combined-american-signal-set-2/README.md

 A JGRPP-only, unofficial successor to the "Combined Americal Signal Set" by Pikka et al, with the goal to be updated to use NML, and support JGRPP's multi-aspect signals.

-## Goals
+## v1 Goals

-- [ ] Reimplement a subset CASS in NML
+- [ ] Reimplement all signals (for block, path, one-way path) from CASS1
-  - [ ] Block
+  - [ ] Semaphore
-  - [ ] Path
+  - [ ] Searchlight
-  - [ ] One-way Path
+  - [ ] Color light
-  - [ ] No-Entry
+  - [ ] B&O Position light
-- [ ] Implement multi-aspect signals into CASS2
+- [ ] With multi-aspect
-- [ ] Backport to work with vanilla OpenTTD

-### TODOs

-- [x] Reimplement searchlight signals
-- [ ] Reimplement color signals
+- [ ] Parameters
-- [ ] Reimplement B&O signals
+  - [ ] Replace default graphics.
+Default on.
+If off, use JGRPP styles.
-- [x] Reimplement semaphore signals
-- [ ] Implement parameters (no need to manually edit openttd.cfg)
-  - [ ] Semaphore bar selection
+  - [ ] Use double-head block signals.
+Default off.
-  - [ ] Electric bar selection
+  - [ ] Signal GUI row 1 signal style.
+Default semaphores.
-  - [ ] Should be able to select 2 of the same type
+  - [ ] Signal GUI row 2 signal style.
+Default searchlights.
-- [ ] Implement multi-aspect

-### Notes

-- semaphores have no graphics for yellow aspect block signals (red flag), but it exists for yellow distant signals (yellow flag)
-- we can copy-paste the yellow aspect for searchlight and color lights from the path signal variants
-- b&o needs yellow aspect and flashing yellow. i don't think there's flashing yellow aspect, but other railroads use it for "approach medium/advanced approach". the equivalent in b&o is probably this one. we have that light on path/presignals already

 ## Useful Links